python-hyper/h2/README.rst

 License
 =======

-``hyper`` is made available under the MIT License.
+``hyper-h2`` is made available under the MIT License.
 For more details, see the ``LICENSE`` file in the repository.

 Authors